Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 \Cref{tbl:results.franksphere.stats} summarizes the interface-location and temperature error statistics for Frank-sphere simulations running until $t^{end} = 0.875$.
-As before, \cref{tbl:results.franksphere.stats} also shows the area loss and the running wall time.
-For comparison, we have included semi-Lagrangian scheme results at resolutions varying from $\ell^{\max}_c = 6$ to $\ell^{\max}_c = 8$.
-Because of the inherent instability in the Frank-sphere problem, the free boundary grows dendritic structures as the mesh size decreases.
-However, for $h_c = 2^{-6}$, our strategy agrees with the baseline trajectory while exhibiting better area conservation and temperature accuracy. \Cref{fig:results.franksphere} confirms these observations by contrasting the zero-isocontours computed with the numerical solver and the hybrid system depicted in \cref{fig:Overview}.
-This test certifies our approach's feasibility for building solutions for FBPs where the velocity field is not necessarily divergence-free.
+The table also shows the area loss and the running wall time at resolutions varying from $\ell^{\max}_c = 6$ to $\ell^{\max}_c = 8$.
+Because of the inherent instability in the Frank-sphere problem, the free boundary develops dendritic structures as the mesh size decreases.
+However, for $h_c = 2^{-6}$, our strategy agrees with the baseline trajectory while exhibiting better area conservation and temperature accuracy. \Cref{fig:results.franksphere} supplements these observations by contrasting the zero-isocontours computed with the numerical solver and the hybrid system.
+This test certifies the feasibility of our approach for building solutions for FBPs where the velocity field is not necessarily divergence-free.

-\colorsubsubsection{Unstable solidification} Last, we evaluate our approach's response to curvature-driven, anisotropic crystallization.
+\colorsubsubsection{Unstable solidification} At last, we evaluate our approach's response to curvature-driven, anisotropic crystallization.
 To this end, we place a solid seed into a supercooled liquid and solve \cref{eq:StefanProblem} with a nonzero Gibbs--Thomson condition (i.e., $T_\Gamma \neq 0$).
 Here, we consider the domain $\Omega \equiv [-1, +1]^2$ with a temperature field initialized uniformly as $T_l = -0.08$ for the liquid phase and $T_s = 0$ for the seed.
-The nucleus has a characteristic three-fold freezing front given by the polar rose equation
+The nucleus has a characteristic three-fold freezing front given by the polar-rose equation

 where $a = 0.02$, $b = 0.09$, $p = 3$, and $\theta \in [0, 2\pi)$.
 Furthermore, we have applied the condition in \cref{eq:GibbsThomsonCondition} using